paulklemm/dereportr/README.md

 ## ⏳ History

+- *2020-09-07*
+  - Add `minimum_count` parameter where for each gene, at least one sample has to be equal or larger than this count
 - *2020-05-08*
   - Improve heat map output and add table of DE genes.
 Bump version to `0.0.5`
 - *2020-03-23*